 The Dissolving Method

 The first is to dissolve it with vinegar.
-Dilute a cup of vinegar in a quart of water and spray it on the scummy surfaces.
+Dilute one cup (240 mL) of vinegar in a quart (1 L) of water and spray it on the scummy surfaces.
 Let it sit for about 5 minutes (not long enough for it to dry), and then rinse it away with very hot water.
 If your scum is really thick, you may have to do this again or use a stronger concentration of vinegar.
 (As I’ve said before, take care with using vinegar on soft stones like marble.
 It will etch.)

 The Scouring Method

 The second method uses brute force.
-This involves scouring the scum off with baking soda sprayed with castile soap household cleaner.
+This involves scouring the scum off with baking soda sprayed with an All-Purpose Cleaning Spray made with Castile Soap.
 (Wait!
 Spraying soap scum with soap?
 I know it sounds like this will compound the problem.
 I’ll get to that.)
-To do this, I spray the sink or tub with my Antibacterial Bathroom castile soap spray.
-Then, I sprinkle a cupful of baking soda liberally on the sink or tub.
+To do this, I spray the sink or tub with my Castile Soap All-Purpose Spray.
+(The All-Purpose Spray made with Sal Suds works equally well.)
+Then, I sprinkle a cupful (240 mL) of baking soda liberally on the sink or tub.
 With a washcloth, scrub all the surfaces and rinse with very hot water.

 Here is the trick to preventing future soap scum, and why the second method works.
 If you dry the water off the surfaces, there are no dissolved salts sitting there that would later cling to the surfaces when the water evaporates.
 For large, flat areas, such as shower stalls, especially with glass, use a squeegee.
 I keep a squeegee in my shower stall and do this after every shower.
 Sounds like a pain, but it greatly cuts down on my work in the long-run.